SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 <a name="custom-number"></a>
 #### Number

-For this type, you must provide a numeric value for the asset creation, for example, the height of a wind turbine tower.
+For this type you must provide a numeric value for the asset creation, for example, the height of a wind turbine tower.

 The type **Number** contains the following fields for additional information: